sandra-calvo/smarthomes/README.md

 After few seconds you will see the new nodes in your Node-RED palette.

-Repeat this process to install other packages.
+**Remember to repeat this process to install node-red-node-openweathermap package.**

 # PHASE 2
 ## Visualize your data